SupremeDevice/tvbrosbox/README.md

 8. Support for USB drives
 9. Support for using LCD or a different screen
 10. Supports mode to play Simpsons only content
-11. Supports playing of Simpsons commentary while in Simpsons mode (Issue is if commentary is weaker in volume and omxplayer can't adjust gain on the fly)
+11. Supports playing of Simpsons commentary while in Simpsons mode (Issue is if commentary is weaker in volume and omxplayer can't adjust gain on the fly).
+Can be used to swap between audio tracks

 Requirements:
 A. Encoding Videos